Early Martin Guitars

 But the unique details go further than that.
 This is the only known example of a Martin with sides tapered to fit the contour of the neck heel in a

 most elegant fashion.
-The neck is a full 2" wide, with a 24.75" scale, and this is one of only two Martins known to have a unique peak on the
+The neck is a full 2" wide, with a 24.75" scale, and this is one of only two Martins known to have a unique peak at the

 and looking like an almost new guitar.